EeroAnt/CubeDraftSimulator/README.md

 8 normal packs of 15 per player, we need 120 cards per player.
 120*player_count/18 rounded up tells how many structured packs to build and the rest are made from the leftovers.

 The packs are distributed to a dict of players as lists of dicts where the first list is the commander pack and the rest are normal packs.
 This is then dumbep into json.

-I'll place this here for now just to pick it up, when I will need it: "json-server -p3001 --watch db.json"

 ### The drafting